quicwg/multipath/draft-ietf-quic-multipath.md

 number of 2; the client's 1-RTT packets use DCID S3, which has a sequence number of 3.
 Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
-It identifies the path by the sequence number of the received packet's DCID over that path (path identifier type 0x00), hence using the path_id 1.
-Optionally, the server confirms the path closure by sending an PATH_ABANDON frame using the sequence number of the received packet's DCID over that path (path identifier type 0x00) as path identifier, which corresponds to the path_id 2.
+It identifies the path by the sequence number of the received packet's DCID over that path, hence using the path_id 1.
+Optionally, the server confirms the path closure by sending an PATH_ABANDON frame using the sequence number of the received packet's DCID over that path as path identifier, which corresponds to the path_id 2.
 Both the client and the server can close the path after receiving the RETIRE_CONNECTION_ID frame for that path.